korchasa/awesome-chatgpt/readme.md

 - [alexrudall/ruby-openai](https://github.com/alexrudall/ruby-openai) - ruby-openai is a Ruby library for interacting with OpenAI's API which includes ChatGPT, Whisper and DALL·E. It can be used to stream text with GPT-4, transcribe and translate audio with Whisper and create images with DALL·E.
 - [betalgo/openai](https://github.com/betalgo/openai) - Dotnet SDK for OpenAI ChatGPT, Whisper, GPT-4 and DALL·E, used for generating chat, language and image content
 - [bytemate/chatapi-single](https://github.com/bytemate/chatapi-single) - Chatgpt-api-single is a simple, easy-to-use API server that comes with a queueing capability to prevent large-scale failures due to excessive access.
 It provides OneTime message and session message features.
 It has a simple encapsulation and comes with a Dockerfile for easy installation.
+- [dylanshine/openai-kit](https://github.com/dylanshine/openai-kit) - A Swift package used to interact with the OpenAI API
+- [georgia-tech-db/eva](https://github.com/georgia-tech-db/eva) - Database system for building simpler and faster AI-powered applications
 - [orhanerday/open-ai](https://github.com/orhanerday/open-ai) - OpenAI PHP SDK : Most downloaded, forked, contributed, huge community supported, and used PHP (Laravel , Symfony, Yii, Cake PHP or any PHP framework) SDK for OpenAI GPT-3 and DALL-E. It also supports chatGPT-like streaming.
 (ChatGPT AI is supported)
 - [skydoves/chatgpt-android](https://github.com/skydoves/chatgpt-android) - ChatGPT Android demonstrates OpenAI's ChatGPT on Android with Stream Chat SDK for Compose.
+- [thunlp/UltraChat](https://github.com/thunlp/UltraChat) - Open-source, large-scale, and multi-round dialogue data powered by Turbo APIs to facilitate the construction of powerful language models with general conversational capability.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - This repository provides APIs from various language model sites and is intended for educational purposes only.
 It is not associated with or endorsed by the API providers.
 It also includes a web-based GUI for interacting with gpt4free and instructions on how to install it.

 ## ChatGPT-based applications